playframework/playframework/documentation/manual/working/commonGuide/configuration/ConfigFile.md

 @[prefix-with-play-akka-dev-mode](code/build.sbt)

-This is specially useful if there is some conflict between the Akka ActorSystem used run development mode and the ActorSystem used by the application itself.
+This is specially useful if there is some conflict between the Akka ActorSystem used to run the development server and the ActorSystem used by the application itself.

 ## HOCON Syntax